penrose/penrose/docker/README.md

 * Run `make dev-build` in another terminal to do initial dep, GHC installation

 * To shut down the containers (while preserving your build cache), just `ctrl-C` out of the `make start-dev` terminal.
+If it exited by itself for some reason, you can run `make stop-dev`.

 ## Developing The Renderer